oavioz/Cassandra_Monitoring_Grafana_Prometheus/README.md

-# This Repo will explain how to configure and use Grafana and Prometheus Monitoring for Apache Cassandra
+# On This Repo i will explain how to configure and use Grafana and Prometheus Monitoring for Apache Cassandra
-This repo contains everthing needed to lauch docker containers with [Prometheus](https://prometheus.io/) and [Grafana](https:/grafana.com/) to monitor an Apache Cassandra cluster.
+Note, that This repo contains everthing needed to lauch docker containers with [Prometheus](https://prometheus.io/) and [Grafana](https:/grafana.com/) to monitor an Apache Cassandra cluster.
 The new provisioning features of Grafana 5.x are used to configure the datasource and import the dashboards.

 ## Prerequisites
 * [Docker Compose](https://docs.docker.com/compose/install/#install-compose)
 * Apache Cassandra 3.x Cluster

 * [JMX Prometheus Exporter setup on the Cassandra cluster nodes](https://www.robustperception.io/monitoring-cassandra-with-prometheus/)

-Note: On each C* node,  install the exporter agent
+Note: On each C* Node,  install the exporter agent

 wget https://github.com/prometheus/node_exporter/releases/download/v1.0.0-rc.1/node_exporter-1.0.0-rc.1.linux-amd64.tar.gz